Dilwale (2015 film): Plot

 2015: Veer discovers that his friend Siddhu was the thief who stole the car's parts and had been giving them to his boss Oscar, but spares him as Siddhu reveals that he did this for his girlfriend Jenny.
 Veer proposes to Ishita.
 Raj learns about their relationship and decides to meet Ishita's sister, who is actually Meera.
 Upon meeting Raj, Meera immediately forbids Ishita from meeting Veer again.
 Veer and Ishita try to figure out why their siblings dislike each other so much, so Veer and Siddhu try to confront Shakti (Siddhu's brother) and Anwar.
 Veer and Ishita scheme together to rekindle Raj and Meera's relationship.
 Raj's lieutenant Mani steals one of King's cars and brings it to the shop.
 Veer, Mani and Siddhu discover drugs in the car's decklid and burn them.

 Upon realising Ishita loves Veer deeply, Meera issues an ultimatum that Veer must move in with Meera in order to marry Ishita, leaving Raj in the process.
 Enraged, Veer proceeds to storm out and Meera reveals to Veer that Raj is actually Randhir's adopted son and not Veer's biological brother.
 Raj confirms this and embraces Veer.
 Raj confronts Meera for trying to ruin his relationship with his brother, where he reveals that he never betrayed her.
 Malik's right hand man Raghav meets Meera and confirms Raj's innocence.
 Meera takes Ishita to Raj's house, declaring that Veer can live with Raj and Ishita after marriage and Meera apologises to Raj.

 At Siddhu and Jenny's wedding in a church, King finds his car, which is being used as a wedding car, and brings Mani, Oscar and Veer, demanding to know about his drugs.
 King loses his temper after learning what happened and a fight ensues in which Raj reveals himself as Kaali and thrashes King.
 King tries to kill Raj, but Meera takes the bullet and King is beaten up by Raj's friends.
 Meera is admitted to the hospital, where she recovers and reunites with Raj.

 Production

 Development

 In January 2015, Rohit Shetty announced a project with Shah Rukh Khan in the lead which would be their second collaboration after the 2013 film Chennai Express.
 Shetty stated that he would start filming in March 2015.
 Shetty paired actress Kajol with Khan, making it the seventh time they were cast opposite each other.
-He also signed actor Varun Dhawan who was reportedly playing Khan's brother, while actress Kriti Sanon was signed opposite him and Kajol's sister.
+He also signed actor Varun Dhawan who was reportedly playing Khan's brother, while actress Kriti Sanon was signed opposite him as Kajol's sister.